 - no application necessary

-3 awards each year of $3,000 each for Aboriginal forestry students maintaining good academic standing.
+3 awards each year of $3,000 each for Indigenous forestry students maintaining good academic standing.
 Preference for those demonstrating strong commitment to studies and/or have displayed perseverance in continuing studies despite encountering adversity.

 - The Faculty of Forestry has over $50 000 available each year to award to qualified Forestry students.
 Visit the Faculty’s website to learn more about scholarships, awards and prizes.

-- UBC offers multiple scholarships and bursaries for Aboriginal students.
+- UBC offers multiple scholarships and bursaries for Indigenous students.
 Visit UBC’s Student Services website for more information.

 - Use the Awards Search Tool to see every award that is given out by each faculty.